Complete College Georgia Plan

 Implementation of the Complete College Georgia campus plan involves numerous individuals both from inside and outside our institution.
 If you have questions about VSU's plan or ideas to enhance the plan, please contact one of the following individuals:

-Dr. Hudson Rogers, Provost and Vice President for Academic Affairs
+Dr. Brian Gerber, Interim Provost and Vice President for Academic Affairs

-Dr. Hudson Rogers, Acting Vice President for Student Affairs and Dean of Students
+Dr. James Archibald, Interim Vice President for Student Affairs

 Mr. Andy Clark, Vice President for Enrollment Management, Marketing, and Communications